shamsch/wipe-reddit-history/README.md

 ## 📋 TODO ✔️

+- [ ] Send monthly log by email using SNS 📝
 - [ ] Allow multi-account 🔐
 - [ ] Delete posts. 📝
 - [ ] Possibly a front-end of sort. 🖥️